LVerane/Liri-Node-App/README.md

 # Liri-Node-App
 ### Liri searches Spotify for songs, Bands in Town for concerts, and OMDB for movies
 #
+## Getting Started
+On the console, type 'npm install' and press enter\n You will need your own Spotify API key to run this app.
+To get one, sign up as a developer in https://developer.spotify.com/my-applications/#!/\n
+Create a .env file with your Spotify API key.
+It should be in the format\n SPOTIFY_ID=your-spotify-id\n SPOTIFY_SECRET=your-spotify-secret\n
+#
 ## How to Use
 |To search for/get:                                                   |Enter:                                                        |
 |---------------------------------------------------------------------|--------------------------------------------------------------|